jacksonhmg/ISADAssignment/documents/JacksonMowattGok_20568818_Report.md

 Practical Class: Thursdays/8am-10am/Venue

 ## Introduction
 In total I have 4 necessary files for my code.
 One of these is "Scenario.java" which is the main code that has the method creations inside, another is the test case file "ScenarioTestCases.java" that utilises JUnit and my main code, another is "values.csv" which is the example file I use for reading a file, and the last is "OutputFile.csv" which is the example file I use for writing to a file.
 Within the Scenario.java file, I have 12 separate methods/functions.
-These are my "main" method which controls the menu system, the next 9 methods are the 'calculation/conversion methods' which address the problems addressed in "Category 1 and 2" in the assessment outline and my final two methods control reading and writing to a file.
+These are my "main" method which controls the menu system, the next 9 methods are the 'calculation/conversion methods' which address the problems addressed in "Category 1" and " Category 2 part a" in the assessment outline and my final two methods control reading and writing to a file.
 The code works so that there is a menu system which the user operates through by entering their choice into the system.
 They first, choose any of the operations specified in the "Categories" from the assessment outline, they then then enter an input or sometimes, depending on their choice, have the option to use a separate file's predetermined values and finally their input is then run through the operation of their choosing and the output is printed to the user and sometimes, depending on their choice, written to the "OutputFile.csv" file.
 Within each of these methods there is further functionality, which I'll discuss in later sections.

 ## Module Descriptions
 #### Original Ideas of modules: